MASRC launches Indigenous Museum and Hall of Fame website.

 Theoren FleuryTheoren Fleury (Metis) from Russell, Man., is one of only 15 players in NHL history to average more than a point per game in both the regular season and the Stanley Cup playoffs.
 He played on Calgary's 1989 Stanley Cup championship team. |

-To publicly document the countless ways in which Indigenous Peoples have served as athletes, coaches, and builders in the province of Manitoba.
-This Hall of Fame and Museum preserve stories of excellence, commitment, tenacity and passion in an effort to educate Canadians about the contributions Indigenous Peoples have made to the world of sport.
+The Manitoba Indigenous Sports Hall of Fame is presently operating exclusively in a virtual format.
+Through this platform, we hope to preserve stories of excellence, commitment, tenacity and passion to better educate Canadians about the contributions Indigenous peoples have made to the world of sport.